teodorlu/pandocir/README.md

 This repository aims to give a no-surprises local development experience.
 Start a REPL like you normally would, run the tests like you normally would.

-In addition, we choose to document how we work with the project locally.

 ### Teodor's development environment

 Teodor uses [launchpad] for local development.